-For more than 50 years, Jones Metal Products has been fulfilling complex metal fabrication orders using the hydroforming process.
+For more than 97 years, Jones Metal Products has been fulfilling complex metal fabrication orders using the sheet metal hydroforming process.
 Whether your part requires hydroforming, deep draw hydroforming or Cincinnati hydroforming, we are equipped with the experience and presses that get the job done; no matter the form of hydroforming services needed.

 Jones Metal works with a variety of metals in the hydroforming process, including stainless steel, titanium and clad metals, brass, copper and alloys including hastelloys, inconels, cobalt and nickel.

-Because hydroforming employs high-pressure hydraulic fluid to form parts to a cavity instead of a punch, pieces emerge with a near-perfect, quality finish free of burrs or scuffs, virtually eliminating the need for downstream finishing or polishing.
-Typical materials fabricated include steel, aluminum, brass, copper, titanium, and high temperature alloys.
+Because hydroforming sheet metal employs high-pressure hydraulic fluid to form parts to a cavity instead of a punch, pieces emerge with a near-perfect, quality finish free of burrs or scuffs.
+This virtually eliminates the need for downstream finishing or polishing.
+Typical materials fabricated in sheet metal hydroforming include steel, aluminum, brass, copper, titanium, and high temperature alloys.

-Hydroforming allows customers to cut down on upfront costs associated with traditional metal forming and stamping because the process eliminates the need for expensive dies, hardened steel tools and hard epoxy or cast plastics for prototyping.
-The quality finish produced by hydroforming also creates cost savings, as it reduces the need for additional finishing and polishing, or the correction of scuff marks, shock and stretch lines.
+Hydroforming services allows customers to cut down on upfront costs associated with traditional metal forming and stamping because the process eliminates the need for expensive dies, cast plastics for prototyping, hardened steel tools, and hard epoxy.
+The quality finish produced by hydroforming services also creates cost savings, as it reduces the need for additional finishing and polishing, or the correction of scuff marks, shock and stretch lines.